Humous has been hailed as a miracle soil ingredient, a nutrient-rich, spongy material that will deliver almost permanent benefits to the soil.

-The traditional definition of humus is a dark, organic material that consists of partially decomposed plant and animal matter.
+The traditional and scientific definition of humus is a dark, organic material that consists of partially decomposed plant and animal matter.
 It is uniformly black or a dark brown in colour, and has a spongy texture.

+Here’s where the controversy begins.
 Humus is supposed to be formed of long, recalcitrant carbon molecules – i.e. molecules that don’t break down.

 Yet when scientists study soil or compost, they can’t see those molecules.
 This has led some scientists to announce “the death of humus”.